SoInstant/surveyinator/README.md

 such as mean, median and mode.
 It allows surveyors to get an general idea of what the survey responses are like.

-Surveyinator was originally developed to help our (Computing teacher)[] to find out about the demand of Y2 CEP (i.e how many of them are interested to choose CEP in Year 2), and get a consolidated picture of how they perceive the 9 weeks CS course based on student feedback on their Year 1 CS experience.
+Surveyinator was originally developed to help our [Computing teacher](https://www.ri.edu.sg) to find out about the demand of Y2 CEP (i.e how many of them are interested to choose CEP in Year 2), and get a consolidated picture of how they perceive the 9 weeks CS course based on student feedback on their Year 1 CS experience.

-Surveyinator is written fully in [Python](https://python.org).
+Surveyinator is written fully in [Python 3.7](https://python.org).

 ### Installation

 Installation is quick and simple!
-Simply click on this [link](https://google.com) to download the latest version
+Simply click on this [link](https://google.com) to download the latest version.
+Make sure you have python>=3.7

 #### Dependencies
 Refer to [requirements.txt](requirements.txt)